Who controls personal information collected by Bright Horizons?

-- You will need to complete the Bright Horizons' Data Subject Request Form [below] and send it (and the required payment) for the attention of the Legal Department, Bright Horizons, 2 Crown Court, Rushden, Northamptonshire NN10 6BS, England.
+- You will need to complete the Bright Horizons' Data Subject Request Form at the link below and send it (and the required payment) to the attention of the Legal Department, Bright Horizons, 2 Crown Court, Rushden, Northamptonshire, NN10 6BS United Kingdom.

 Subject Access Request Form

 - Mail: Attn - Legal Department, 200 Talcott Avenue South, Watertown, MA 02472 USA

 United Kingdom, Ireland and Netherlands

 - Mail: Attn - Legal Department, 2 Crown Court, Rushden, Northamptonshire, NN10 6BS UK

 How does Bright Horizons protect your personal information?